famgz/find-imdb/README.md

+# find_imdb
-#echo find_imdb\nFind a film's IMDb Id from its title and director.
+Find a film's IMDb Id from its title and director.